Film BA(Hons)

 Course overview

-On this Film degree, learn to tell stories through the study and practice of moving image.
-You’ll develop your craft through hands-on experience in a specialist facility that mirrors real-world practices.
-By exploring the contexts and history of film culture, you’ll identify ideas, technologies and processes that challenge the norms of conventional filmmaking.
+On this industry-accredited Film degree, you'll learn to tell immersive stories through film.
+You'll hone your visual craft through hands-on experience, all in a specialist facility that mirrors real-world film production.

 You will: